 Click here to learn more about Adventists.

 The name “Seventh-day Adventist” refers to two core beliefs.
 Respecting the fourth of God’s Ten Commandments, Adventists worship on Saturday, the seventh day of the week.
 “Adventist” refers to Jesus Christ’s promise to return and take his followers home to heaven.
 Adventists believe in the imminent advent, or return, of Jesus Christ.
 You can find out more about Adventists at www.adventist.org.

 At an Adventist school, students’ freedom to think for themselves is respected and nurtured, and students are encouraged to learn how to make good moral decisions regardless of their creed or belief system.
-One key Adventist principle is that no one should be pressured into church membership, but join willingly as they choose.
-Children of Adventist parents only become baptized members only when they are old enough to make the decision consciously.
+One key Adventist principle is that no one should be pressured into church membership.
+In Adventist families, children may become baptized church members when they are developmentally mature enough to make the decision themselves.